Berndtsson-Lempert-Sz\H{o}ke Fields Associated to Proper Holomorphic Families of Vector Bundles: Introduction

 on the right hand side of \eqref{bly-formula} gives the extra positivity for the improvement of Theorem \ref{bo-2nd-thm-cor} mentioned after the statement of Corollary \ref{xu-wang-cor}.
 This term and the term $\ii^{n^2} \!\! \left < \kappa ^{\theta} _{\sigma} f_1 \wedge \overline{ \kappa ^{\theta} _{\tau}f_2}, h \right >$ are related to deformation theory of compact complex manifolds, and more specifically to the Kodaira-Spencer map, which captures the first obstruction to local triviality of holomorphic families.
 (See Section \ref{KS-section} for more detail.)

-We end this introduction with an explanation one of our initial motivations.
+We end this introduction with an explanation of one of our initial motivations.
 If the family $X \to B$ is trivial then Corollary \ref{bo-B2-thm} has a considerably simpler proof.
 In fact, this same simplified proof yields a significantly more general result, stated as \cite[Theorem 1.1]{bo-annals}.
 By our reading of \cite{bo-annals}, there is a problem implicitly stated in the second-to-last paragraph of the introduction to \cite{bo-annals}: whether one can prove \cite[Theorem 1.2]{bo-annals} (i.e. Corollary \ref{bo-B2-thm} above) in a manner similar to the proof of \cite[Theorem 1.1]{bo-annals}.
 Berndtsson states there that he was not ``... able to find a natural complex structure on the space of all (not necessarily holomorphic) $(n, 0)$ forms, extending the complex structure on [$\sH$].''
 In fact, there are infinitely many consistent ways to extend the complex structure of $\sH$ to $\sL$, each one corresponding to a choice of horizontal lift $\theta$.
+The catch is that the resulting object is not a holomorphic vector bundle, and a central point of the present article is to deal with the lack of local triviality.

-And aside from a solution of Berndtsson's implicit problem, we obtain a somewhat different geometric perspective.
-In the same penultimate paragraph of the introduction of \cite{bo-annals} it is mentioned that the Kodaira-Spencer class of $p:X \to B$ ``plays somewhat the role of another second fundamental form,...''.
-It seems that this informal explanation of the extra positivity as a second fundamental form is not quite the same as the explanation coming from BLS geometry.
+Aside from a solution of Berndtsson's implicit problem, we obtain a somewhat different geometric perspective.
 In BLS geometry the Kodaira-Spencer class affects both the curvature of $\sL$ and the second fundamental form of $\sH$ in $\sL$.
 In the curvature of $\sL$ one sees the Hodge-Riemann `square'

 of a certain representative $\kappa ^{\theta} _{\sigma}f$ of the action on $E$-valued $(n,0)$-forms of of the Kodaira-Spencer map of $p:X \to B$; a representative that depends only on the choice of complex structure $\dbar ^{\theta}$ for $\sL$, while in the second fundamental form of $\sH$ in $\sL$ one sees the ``difference of squares''